 The Action Scene

-However, if have ever attended a lecture on how to write a book, you should have learned the importance of action scenes.
+However, if you have ever attended a lecture on how to write a book, you should have learned the importance of action scenes.

-Give them something that is exciting, dangerous, disturbing, a bit crazy, or all of the above.
+Give them something exciting, dangerous, disturbing, a bit crazy, or all of the above.
 Create an action scene that is easy enough to follow, but is just confusing enough to have readers craving answers and reading on to find them.

 This action scene should act as the inciting incident – something that disrupts your protagonist’s whole existence.
 Once readers have met your character and seen their problem, they will begin to care.